AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 [Software_Installation_Env_Config.pdf](https://github.com/AlexMiranda16/Physical_Robot_Introduction_ROS2/files/9583154/Software_Installation_Env_Config.pdf)

 Besides the software, you need to create a new ROS2 workspace to place all the robot packages.
-In this example, the ROS2 workspace was named "dev_ws" but you can give it another name.
+In this example, the ROS2 workspace is "dev_ws" but you can give it another name.

 Open a terminal and create a new directory.
 Then, go to the "src" directory and clone the repository.
 Check the dependencies of the workspace and then build it using the colcon command.